Student Academic Resource Center

 UCF’s Center for Distributed Learning (CDL) recognizes that completing a college degree in a traditional classroom environment doesn’t work for everyone.
 Taking fully online and blended classes means you can work toward a degree from practically anywhere.

 If you’re enrolling into your first online class, check out Knights Online and see what it takes to be a successful online student.
 You can even use the Online Course Search Tool to search for your next online class.

 Need help with Webcourses@UCF?
 CDL’s Webcourses@UCF Support Team can assist you with any questions or technical issues you may have.

 CDL has the tools you need to overcome any challenges you may encounter along the way so you can focus on your education.
 Explore Student Support for Learning Online for a comprehensive list of resources to help you succeed in your next online course.

 Regional Campus Support

 Regional Campuses extend the academic support and student development efforts of the Main UCF Orlando campus to those students who attend classes or live near one of UCF’s ten regional campus locations.
 At each site, students have access to advisors and student services teams who provide a comprehensive range of support services, including transfer orientation, career services, experiential learning, veteran services, transition assistance, and accommodations for students with disabilities.
-Additionally, professional advisors provide guidance on the academic programs that are hosted online or are located at respective sites, as well as offer career and academic support in order to promote the success of the students on their campuses.
-All professional staff members are equipped with innovative tools, offering virtual appointments and other online or virtual programming in order to making meeting with students convenient, regardless of geographic limitations.
+Additionally, professional advisors provide guidance on academic programs that are hosted online or located at respective sites, as well as offer career and academic support in order to promote the success of the students on their campuses.
+All professional staff members are equipped with innovative tools, offering virtual appointments and other online or virtual programming in order to make meetings with students convenient, regardless of geographic limitations.